-Lisa Lyle, formerly of the Blake School in Minnesota and the Lawrenceville School in New Jersey, is named MICDS Head of School.
+Lisa Lyle, formerly of the Blake School and the Lawrenceville School, is named MICDS Head of School.

 MICDS embarks on a five-year strategic plan that revolves around three major areas of growth and innovation: Great Teaching & Learning; Leadership and Community Engagement for the 21st Century; and Sustainability.

 May 11: MICDS celebrates the 150th anniversary of William Greenleaf Eliot’s founding of Mary Institute.